crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 The actual output is using color to make the data more accessible.

-The of meaning of each column, and all the available options are described in the output of `cargo crev verify deps --help` command.
+The of meaning of each column, and all the available options are described in the output of `cargo crev verify --help` command.

 Right now we will discuss just the most important columns.